 When you go back to the 1980s, few markets were oriented toward dividends.
 Besides the United States, there was the United Kingdom, Australia, Hong Kong, Canada — and those were the primary markets.
 Over the years, companies domiciled in many countries have learned the value of having companies distribute dividends to investors.
 Dividends help to stabilize markets and help contribute to companies' total returns over long periods.

 So now Continental Europe is one of the best markets for finding good dividend growth investments.
 Southeast Asia beyond Hong Kong is a very fertile market for companies that have a healthy dividend culture and strong growth.
 So the opportunities have really grown.
+As a case in point, about half of Capital Income Builder’s equity investments are in non-U.S. securities.
 Part of it is the relative valuation – non-U.S. markets today are much cheaper than U.S. markets.
 Nevertheless, it gives you a sense of the extent to which we look to international markets for meeting income objectives.